belluzj/starouarze.js/packages/meteor-scenegraph/README.md

     you will do the update yourself, but by default it will be done by the scenegraph.**

+-   Publish only the surroundings of a given position?

-3. Maybe a function like `SG.dispatchUpdates()` to update all objects at a specific moment (instead of continuously as network events arrive)?
+-   Maybe a function like `SG.dispatchUpdates()` to update all objects at a specific moment (instead of continuously as network events arrive)?

-4. Allow exchange of events between objects?
+-   Allow exchange of events between objects?
 Because synchronization does not allow two objects of different types to communicate.
 Should the scenegraph be handling communications?
 We have unique object identifiers though (node ids).

-5. Reactive fields with SG.Types.Reactive(...) decorator... or just, if we encouter a reactive variable we use the get/set functions
+-   Reactive fields with SG.Types.Reactive(...) decorator... or just, if we encouter a reactive variable we use the get/set functions

-6. Every newly created object, either plain or produced by a factory, will be passed to a callback that you can specify for each type and/or for any type, using the `SG.added()' method.
+-   Every newly created object, either plain or produced by a factory, will be passed to a callback that you can specify for each type and/or for any type, using the `SG.added()' method.